eon01/SaltStackCheatSheet/README.md

-This code is a part from "[SaltStack For DevOps](http://saltstackfordevops.com)".
+This cheat sheet was first published in "[SaltStack For DevOps](http://saltstackfordevops.com)" course.

 ![](images/sfd.png)